APCSPrinciples/ComputerForensics/README.md

 Problem #2: NAVSAT
 ------------------
 You are tracking a rogue space pilot trying to determine his location.
 Near the Sun, you find a malfunctioning warp beacon which is broadcasting a distress signal in a navigational channel.
-It looks like it's been damaged by solar radiation, and [some of its data](recovery.zip) have been corrupted.
+It looks like it's been damaged by solar radiation, and [some of its data](https://drive.google.com/uc?export=download&id=0Bz2ZkT6qWPYTTGVVNVUzSDcxd28) have been corrupted.
 If you can recover it, perhaps it will point at you to something interesting.
-Right click on the link, save the file to your computer and then use a hex editor like HxD to open and read the file.
+Click on the link, save the file to your computer and then use a hex editor like HxD to open and read the file.
 Find the pilot’s location.
 When you think you've found it, show it to your instructor.

 Problem #3: Pilot Logic
 -----------------------
-You've gotten a [partial dump of a disk image](pilot_image), and you're pretty sure that a password belonging to the rogue space pilot is cleverly hidden somewhere within it.
-Use HxD to open and read the disk image and discover the password.
+You've gotten a [partial dump of a disk image](https://drive.google.com/uc?export=download&id=0Bz2ZkT6qWPYTUU90UmJ6WVNjSzA), and you're pretty sure that a password belonging to the rogue space pilot is cleverly hidden somewhere within it.
+Click the link, save the file to your computer and then use HxD to open and read the disk image and discover the password.
 You may find searching with *Ctrl F* helpful.
 Find the pilot's password.
 When you think you've found it, show it to your instructor.